james-millner/jamesmillner.dev/content/posts/6-BlowingOffTheCobwebs/index.md

 To add to the above, in a turn of events I've also picked up a bit of running.
 Late twenties' crisis much?

 This was partly inspired by my colleagues at
 10x Banking, spurring on the couch to 10x challenge!
 I've never been much of a runner.
-I recall getting awful shin splits when I was carrying more weight, but I've recently managed to do a few 5ks (a mixture of hobbling and walking, but I'm getting there!) and I'm hoping to attend my local park-run soon enough!
+I recall getting awful shin splits when I was carrying more weight.
+I've recently managed to do a few 5ks (a mixture of hobbling and walking, but I'm getting there!) and I'm hoping to attend my local park-run soon enough!

 Here's a recent 5K and a bit I ran that I was quite impressed with!
 Although hobbled home afterwords: